Seeking Line Producer for 2022 Shows!

 In partnership with The Parsnip Ship, AlterTheater produced an audio play version of Andrew Saito’s Br’er Peach, which will “tour” BIPOC theaters this summer and become available on TPS’s podcast platforms this fall, adding to AlterTheater’s digital offerings.

 The pandemic shut down theaters a few weeks before AlterTheater was scheduled to start rehearsals for our first touring project to Native reservations, Pure Native, a new play by Vickie Ramirez.
 As part of the tour, AlterTheater planned to hold intergenerational acting workshops.
 Over the summer, Alter’s Native artists designed a weeklong virtual playwriting class, that has expanded into our fledgeling Arts Learning Project for Native Youth.
-Pure Native is waiting in the wings for California to open up enough to perform for a live audience again.
-AlterTheater plans to create a Hybrid Performance with a filmed version of the play available for ticketholders that are unable to attend in person.
+Pure Native is waiting in the wings for a Summer 2022 outdoor production for a live audience.

 Producing in a rented physical space for a limited audience, is incredibly expensive.
 We think the way forward is to lean in to deeper partnerships with other organizations.
 With this in mind, we have been cultivating several relationships with theater companies, community organizations, and educational institutions.